Qawaz/android-mathjax/README.md

-# Compose Math Jax
+# Android Math Jax

-It uses JLatexMath , Its a fork of [noties/jlatexmath-android](https://github.com/noties/jlatexmath-android) It does not have any dependencies except on `androidx.annotations` for `@NonNull`
+It uses JLatexMath , Its a fork of [noties/jlatexmath-android](https://github.com/noties/jlatexmath-android) It does not have any dependencies except on `androidx.annotations` for `@NonNull` , It also provides a Bitmap Builder Object which creates bitmap without converting to Drawable !

 ## Demo